Introducing our humanoid social robot ARI

 - Docking station (optional)

 After removing the protective foam, carefully wheel ARI out of the box, using the lateral and rear handles.
 Taking a look at the Quick Start Guide is the first step to getting up and running.
-In ARI’s Quick Start Guide you’ll see some images together with instructions on how to unbox the robot.
+In ARI’s Quick Start Guide you’ll see some images together with instructions on how to proceed with the unboxing of the robot.
 Here is a summary:

 - Never pull or push ARI’s arms and head when boxing or unboxing the robot and use the lateral and rear handles to take ARI out of the box.
 Take care when wheeling ARI from inside the box to the floor, especially with the back wheels.